 3) Just go with the Flow

 Those who view travel as an adventure prefer this approach!
-Where you stay will depend on the people you meet and your own judgments rather than the opinions of a poncy travel-guide writer who visited the town for 48 hours several years ago.
+Where you stay will depend on the people you meet and your own judgements rather than the opinions of a poncy travel-guide writer who visited the town for 48 hours several years ago.

 Advantages: You can suss out and get a feel for the town before making any decisions and can pick somewhere that takes your fancy rather than someone else’s.
+You also have the chance to actually view the room or dorm before committing to pay for it.

 Where does it work best?
 Areas very popular with travellers where accommodation is plentiful such as the Thai islands (except during Full Moon parties when advanced booking is sensible).
 You will also benefit from this approach in cities such as Bangkok or Ho Chi Minh City that have a well-known backpacker district and during the off-season you can sometimes secure special deals as they’re desperate for custom.